An

 it to the memories of two very important figures in our lives.

-come to record at Korn's studio?
+did you come to record at Korn's studio?

 Phil: I was working on a metal record and the producer decided to cut